MD-Lai/Ass1/README.md

 # Ass1
-Graphics and Interaction diamond square algorithm terrain generator Written By Marvin Lai
+Graphics and Interaction diamond square algorithm terrain generator.
+Written By Marvin Lai.
-Student Number 754672
+Student Number 754672.

+Should work by just opening mainScene and pressing play
+Controls: w/s for forward/backward, a/d for left/rigt, q/e for rotate left/right, lshift/lctrl for up/down, mouse controls for look

 Works on standard diamond square algorithm, heightmap is a 2d array of floats always of a max size (2^n) + 1 where n <= 7 this may be referred to as the grid from now on,